 Without any second thought, the love-struck Santanu vowed to accept all her conditions.
-The beautiful lady Ganga became the queen of king Santanu.
-Happily they spent their time.
-The king was so much attracted by her modesty, conduct and beauty that days, months and years slipped by without his being conscious of them.
-The heart of noblest king Santanu was totally captivated by the divine virtues of Ganga.
+The beautiful lady Ganga became the queen of King Santanu.
+Happily, they spent their time.
+The king was so much attracted by her modesty, conduct, and beauty that days, months, and years slipped by without his being conscious of them.
+The heart of the noblest king Santanu was captivated by the divine virtues of Ganga.
 During this golden time, the king was blessed with eight sons.
 But the moment they were born, Ganga took them away and threw them into the river Ganga.
-Santanu was stunned with her cruelty but kept quiet.
+Santanu was stunned by her cruelty but kept quiet.

-As the king broke his promise, Ganga retorted triumphantly, ‘O mightiest, noble hearted king!
-No longer I belong to you.
+As the king broke his promise, Ganga retorted triumphantly, ‘O mightiest, noble-hearted king!
+No longer do I belong to you.
 But since you desire for your heir to continue your race, I’ll not kill this child of yours.
 All these children are no other than celestial Vasus.
 I have not done any sin, rather I have come to rescue them from their curse of the great Brahmarshi Vashistha.
-They were cursed being charged with abduction of his divine and ever immortal cow Nandini and her calf.
+They were cursed being charged with the abduction of his divine and ever-immortal cow Nandini and her calf.
 This eighth child is the main culprit.
 So he has to live for a longer time.
 But he will be the most virtuous, intelligent, brave, and strongest warrior in your race.
-You will get back your son when time comes.
+You will get back to your son when the time comes.
 Till then I’ll raise my child.’

 ‘But- but, please tell me who you are and how did it happen?’
 Santanu urged his divine wife to reveal her secret.

 Ganga smiled again and said, ‘O King!
-I am the daughter of Janhu who is worshipped by rishis, devas, gandharvas and the whole universe.
-Listen to me carefully why I killed my own children.
+I am the daughter of Janhu who is worshipped by Rishis, devas, Gandharvas, and the whole universe.
+Listen to me carefully about why I killed wn children.

 ‘Once the eight Vasus with their wives went to the mountain Meru- where the hermitage of the most virtuous Brahamarshi Vashistha stood.
-The place was always engulfed with peace, harmony, tranquility and divine love.
+The place was always engulfed with peace, harmony, tranquility, and divine love.
 The day Vasus were moving around, Brahamrshi was not in his abode.
 His celestial cow Nandini with her calf was roaming around freely.
 The beauty of that cow was that she could grant any person his every desire.
-Wife of Dyonai, the eight Vasu, became crazy after the cow.
+The wife of Dyonai, the eighth Vasu, became crazy after the cow.
 She insisted her husband steal the cow for her as a boon.
-At last without thinking about the repercussions, Vasus kidnapped Nandini and her calf.
+At last, without thinking about the repercussions, Vasus kidnapped Nandini and her calf.

-Regretting for his mistake, Shantanu spent his time with grief.
+Regretting his mistake, Shantanu spent his time in grief.
 He felt sick without his beloved wife Ganga.
 Years after years passed.
 His loneliness had increased with the pace of time.
 But he never neglected his kingship.
 Once he went to a deep jungle to hunt.
 He wounded a deer and while chasing it, he came along the bank of the river Ganga.
 He noticed the flow of the river had shrunk.
-He was astonished thinking how it could be possible?
+He was astonished thinking how it could be possible.
 He followed a little ahead and was stunned looking at an amazing sight!
 A young boy holding a bow and arrows aimed at the flow of water which made it shrunk.
 Santanu at first couldn't understand anything.
-He couldn't recognise his own son as he saw him a few minutes after his birth.
-But seeing his father, the youth clouded his perception by delusion, disappeared from his eyesight.
+He couldn't recognize his son as he saw him a few minutes after his birth.
+But seeing his father, the youth clouded his perception by delusion and disappeared from his eyesight.
 Being surprised, the king asked Ganga(the water flow) to show him his eighth child.

 River Ganga transformed herself into a human form standing before the king.
-She smiled at him, looked absolutely different- divinely beautiful!
+She smiled at him, and looked different- divinely beautiful!
 Holding the hand of her son (that youth) Ganga said, ‘O best of kings!
 This is the eighth son of ours.
 He is excellent in every skill.
-No celestial weapon in these three worlds (Swarg, Martya and Patttal) is beyond his knowledge.
-He learnt the Shastras, Vedas, Vedangas from the best of the Gurus- Vashistha, Shukrachaya and Brihaspati.
+No celestial weapon in these three worlds (Swarg, Martya, and Patttal) is beyond his knowledge.
+He learned the Shastras, Vedas, and Vedangas from the best of the Gurus- Vashistha, Shukrachaya, and Brihaspati.
 All the celestial weapons known to invincible Parashuram are well acquired by your son.
 Now, O king!
 Take your worthy son- Devavrata as your heir-apparent.’
 After handing over his son, Ganga disappeared.
 Though Santanu was deeply in grief yet he was excited about getting back his son.
-He returned back to his kingdom with his son Devavrata who was also known as Gangeya ( son of Ganga).
+He returned to his kingdom with his son Devavrata who was also known as Gangeya ( son of Ganga).

 Description: King Shantanu felt rejuvenated getting back his son- Devavrata, though he lost his divine wife Ganga.
-Devavrata was otherwise known as Bhishma means- terrible as he undertook ssed.
-Though he was deprived of his wife, yet he happily spent his time with his son and installed him as the Yuvraj of Hastinapur.
+Devavrata otherwise known as Bhishma means- terrible as he undertook the oath!
+Though he was deprived of his wife, he happily spent his time with his son and installed him as the Yuvraj of Hastinapur.